-3.Watch the “How to Use” video if you are the student; watch the “For Parents” video if you are the parent/teacher (both are on disc 1).
+3.Watch the “How to Use” video if you are the student; watch the “For Parents” video if you are the parent/teacher.
+If you have a DVD set (no longer available), both are on disc 1.

 * In the past, license numbers were printed on the packing slip and sales receipt, or, if you ordered your set before April 2014, on a colorful glossy document placed in the box.
 If you’ve lost your number, email us with your name and shipping address and we will look it up!

 - Watch the 15–18-minute video lesson.